 issued by Bridgepoint indicates that Ashford University has signed 38 such articulation agreements and formed alliances with 138 community colleges and four-year universities.

-Bridgepoint Education, Inc. offers its courses through two institutions – Ashford University and University of the Rockies.
+Bridgepoint Education, Inc. offers its courses through two institutions – Ashford University and the University of the Rockies.
 Iowa’s Quad-City Times

 reports that about 99% of its students take classes exclusively online